hyperledger/indy-hipe/README.md

   - Fill in the HIPE.
 Put care into the details: HIPEs that do not present convincing motivation, demonstrate an understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly received.
-You can add supporting artifacts such as diagrams and sample data, in the HIPE's folder.
+You can add supporting artifacts, such as diagrams and sample data, in the HIPE's folder.
   - Submit a pull request.
 As a pull request, the HIPE will receive design feedback from the larger community, and the author should be prepared to